-If you need financial advice and qualify for Abhaile, you can get a free in-person or online meeting with a financial adviser.
+If you need financial or money advice and qualify for Abhaile, you can get a free in-person or online meeting with a financial or money adviser.
 The adviser will explain your options and help you work through your mortgage arrears situation.
 Where possible, the adviser will help you find a way to keep you in your home.

 Dedicated Mortgage Arrears Advisers

 The first person you talk to will be one of MABS’s dedicated mortgage arrears advisers (DMA advisers).
 Our DMA advisers are based all over the country and provide independent expert advice to people in difficulty with mortgage arrears.
 Working with you, a DMA adviser will see what type of financial, insolvency or legal services you need.
 If you qualify, they will give you a voucher that you should use as soon as possible.